 Pre-Built Integrations

-Salesforce provides a wide variety of pre-built integrations and connectors for well-known apps and services through the AppExchange Marketplace.
-Such integrations reduce the complexity and require less coding.
+Salesforce provides a wide variety of pre-built integrations and connectors for popular applications and services through the AppExchange Marketplace.
+Such integrations reduce complexity and require less coding, making them accessible to business users with limited technical expertise.

 External Objects

-Salesforce has external objects that allow you to access data stored in external systems and make it appear as if it’s stored natively in Salesforce.
-This approach can help integrate with databases or legacy systems.
+Salesforce’s external objects allow you to access data stored in external systems as if it were stored natively in Salesforce.
+This approach is particularly effective when integrating with databases or legacy systems that cannot be easily modified.

 Workflow and Process Automation

-The Salesforce platform offers Workflow Rules, Process Builder, and Flow Designer to help you automate your business processes and integrate with your external systems using outbound messaging or callouts.
+The Salesforce platform offers automation tools including Flow Builder, Process Builder, and Einstein Automate to help you streamline business processes and integrate with external systems using outbound messaging or callouts

 Third-Party Integration Tools

-Aside from Salesforce’s native integration capabilities, various third-party tools and frameworks such as Workato act as a bridge between Salesforce and other applications, ensuring smooth data flow and workflow automation.
+Beyond Salesforce’s native integration capabilities, various third-party tools like Workato serve as bridges between Salesforce and other applications, ensuring smooth data flow and workflow automation with minimal coding requirements.

 A Salesforce Integration Example Using Workato